You may have heard this story before.

 Little self referential plug here, but I interviewed Neil for the first time in April 1996, and he later told me that parts of the interview (for a Bowie magazine I used to publish entitled Crankin’ Out), as well as an earlier edition of the magazine I’d sent him, which featured one of Bowie’s masturbating minotaur artworks, actually inspired a little of the song’s lyrics, in particular the ‘pagan profanity’ and the fibbing critics.
 Chuffed beyond belief was I, as you can imagine.

 Friendly Fire was premiered back in June 1997 during the duo’s summer residency at the Savoy Theatre on the Strand, the street where I was born.
 Neil would usually introduce the song with “This is a song I wrote when I dreamt we were in the studio with a famous rock star…”

 Sadly they left the song off the official Somewhere: Live At The Savoy video.
-However, they did leave Spaceboy in:
+However, they did leave the Spaceboy in.
+This is him.

 The studio version had a low-key debut on a 4-track CD freebie issued with the Daily Telegraph in 2001, and the following year as the B-side to I Get Along, an All The Young Dudes-meets-Oasis type anomaly.
-Last month it was included on a three-disc expanded remaster of the Boys’ 1999 album, Nightlife.
+In 2017 it was included on a three-disc expanded remaster of the Boys’ 1999 album, Nightlife.
 It really is a thing of beauty.

 *The character of Billie Trix is also said to be based on Neil and Chris’s late-makeup artist Lynn Easton, who died of a drugs overdose.
 PSB penned a fascinating tribute to her – which also namechecks Adam Ant and Bryan Ferry – entitled Requiem in Denim & Leopardskin, from their 2012 album, Elysium.